theapplicationlab/theapplicationlab/content/mentorship/_index.md

 ## What We Offer

 <h2><span class="gradient-text">1.
 Lab Pass (Monthly Mentorship Plan)</span></h2>
-Designed for students who are looking for structured, ongoing support across multiple stages of their application journey.
-This is best suited for students who are building their research profile ahead of future applications/applicants who want to strengthen their personal statements, CVs, and overall application strategy over time/ those who benefit from consistent guidance, accountability, and the chance to reflect and improve on their application with every session.
+Designed for students seeking structured, ongoing mentorship across different stages of their application journey, this option offers tailored guidance and support throughout the process.
+It is ideal for those looking to strengthen their research proposal, personal statements, and CVs while benefiting from consistent feedback, accountability, and opportunities for improvement.

 | Package | Best For | Validity |
 |----------|----------|----------|